 Politics isn’t the only arena where fair reporting can be the first casualty.
-Advertising also plays a part in what you see, read, and hear.
-“You’re going to find that people aren’t going to be critical of a big mining firm because they want to get the advertising from them,” Maxine said.
+Advertising also plays a part in what you see, read and hear.
+“You’re going to find that people aren’t going to be critical of a big mining firm because they want to get the advertising from them,” Maxine says.

 Fortunately, there is a simple way to gain a well-rounded picture of events that often encourage people to pick one side or another.

 Whether it’s politics, climate change or any other topic that appears to have two or more conflicting viewpoints, reading a wide variety of media will give you a more complete understanding of the story.